All tours are based on 4 persons

-Feel the ancient energy of the Reykjanes Peninsula beneath your feet and sink into the soothing waters of the Blue Lagoon, offering a moment of pure solace.
+Feel the ancient energy of the Reykjanes Peninsula beneath your feet and sink into the soothing waters of the Blue Lagoon.

 Your journey begins the moment you land at Keflavik Airport, where your private guide from the Arctic Face team is waiting to welcome you.
 With a deep knowledge of the land and its secrets, they’re here to make your experience uniquely yours.